 The USA has more tornadoes than any other country in the world.
 On average they have about 1,200 every year.

 Cyclones, hurricanes and typhoons are all the same weather feature.
-They all bring towering waves, torrential rain, and high winds.
-They can cause flooding, destroy cities or towns, and lead to the loss of life.
+They all bring towering waves, torrential rain, and high winds, that can lead to flooding, the destruction of cities or towns, and worse of all, the loss of life.
 They can be up to six mile high and 400 miles wide.

 Cyclones, hurricanes, and typhoons can be seen from space.